 The Board has established three (3) Board Committees namely, Audit and Risk Committee ("ARC"), Nomination Committee ("NC") and Remuneration Committee ("RC") to assist in its oversight function on specific responsibility areas; the details of which are set out in the Board Charter and this Annual Report.
-Each Committee operates in accordance with respective terms of references and report to the Board with their recommendations.
-The ultimate responsibility for decision on all important matters, however, lies entirely with the Board.
+Each Committee operates under respective terms of references and reports to the Board with their recommendations.
+The ultimate responsibility for decisions on all important matters, however, lies entirely with the Board.

-The Board delegates specific powers to the Board Committees, Group Independent Non-Executive Chairman, Managing Director ("MD"), Deputy Managing Director ("Deputy MD") and Executive Director ("ED").
+The Board delegates specific powers to the Board Committees, Group Non-Independent Non-Executive Chairman, Managing Director ("MD"), Deputy Managing Director ("Deputy MD"), Executive Director ("ED") and Group Non-Independent Non-Executive.
 The day-to-day management of subsidiaries is headed by the Senior Management team and under the leadership of the MD, Deputy MD and ED.